 3. Australia Considers the Corn Snake Invasive

 The illegal pet trade has allowed corn snakes to find their way out of their native homes in North America to form new colonies in other areas.
 Australia, in particular, lists the corn snake as an invasive species due to the numerous habitats the country has that are ideal for supporting this breed.
-They captured 79 corn snakes from 2002–2014, but it seems the corn snake species still thrives down under.
+They captured 79 corn snakes from 2002–2014, but it seems the corn snake species still thrive down under.

 4. Florida Listed the Corn Snake Population as a Special Concern

 Corn snakes face several threats in Florida that are causing the numbers to drop quickly.
 These threats include habitat loss, illegally capturing them for pets, and climate change.
-Since the numbers continue to fall, Florida has put them on a list of special concern, which will help pass laws to protect them.
+Since the numbers continue to fall, Florida has put them on a list of special concerns, which will help pass laws to protect them.

 5. They Look Similar to a Venomous Snake

 The corn snake is often mistaken for the venomous copperhead snake, which results in many humans either running from it or killing it.